vordimous/wellageddev/content/about/index.md

 ---
 title: AJ Danelz
-summary: I am a full-stack cloud application engineer and developer advocate passionate about distributed cloud applications.
+summary: I am a full-stack cloud application engineer, and developer advocate passionate about distributed cloud applications.
 I am a golang enthusiast trapped in a Java dev's body.
 I have been a cloud-native aficionado since the moment I learned there was a world outside of VMs and server racks.
 My passions for event streaming and microservices fit nicely in the cloud.
 I love working for a global company, working with both technical and non-technical team members.
 I have served in a leadership role for the majority of my development career.
 In any role, I will contribute to the success of a software project by advocating internally and externally for all developers.
 ---

 ## Software Engineer and Advocate

-I am a full-stack cloud application engineer and developer advocate passionate about distributed cloud applications.
+I am a full-stack cloud application engineer, and developer advocate passionate about distributed cloud applications.
 I am a golang enthusiast trapped in a Java dev's body.
 I have been a cloud-native aficionado since the moment I learned there was a world outside of VMs and server racks.
 My passions for event streaming and microservices fit nicely in the cloud.
 I love working for a global company, working with both technical and non-technical team members.
 I have served in a leadership role for the majority of my development career.
 In any role, I will contribute to the success of a software project by advocating internally and externally for all developers.

 [Linktr.ee](https://linktr.ee/vordimous) | [resume pdf](./andrew_danelz.pdf)